 References

-NICE (2014) Intrapartum care: care of the healthy women and their babies during childbirth.
+NICE (2025) Intrapartum care.
 Clinical guideline National Collaborating Centre for Women’s and Children’s Health.
 RCOG Press, London.

 We are smoke-free